89Q12/M3E5/README.md

 - -set_admin

  If you encounter any bugs or errors please open an issue with steps to reproduce and as much details about the bug or error as you have.
 Thank you <3

-# Home assistant

-For this part I'm using a modified version of this [assistant](https://github.com/ggeop/Python-ai-assistant).<br> All credits for the home assistant goes to [ggeop](https://github.com/ggeop).

-The assistant uses nltk, that means that if you write "what time is it" it will understand that you're asking for the current time :D

 # Chatbot